danielcbit/apcctrl/doc/manual/manual.rst

     Select function number: 1

-Item 1 will probe the UPS for all values known to apcupsd and present them in rather raw format.
+Item 1 will probe the UPS for all values known to apcctrl and present them in rather raw format.
 This output can be useful for providing technical support if you are having problems with your UPS.